Ravi Raghavendra

 Ravichander Raghavendra (1 January 1962), is an Indian actor who appears in Tamil films and television serials.

 Career

 Ravi has appeared on television and in films since the 1980s, often playing supporting roles in Visu's films.
 He has also worked in theatre.
 Some of his film credits include Neethaane En Ponvasantham (2012), Zero (2016), and Oke Oka Jeevitham.

 Personal life

 Ravi is married to Lakshmi, a dancer by profession.
 They have a son named Anirudh Ravichander, who is a music director.
-In 2014, Ravi met with police following a complaint about a controversial music video which Anirudh had uploaded to YouTube, and assured investigators that the video had been taken down.
+In 2014, Ravi met the police following a complaint about a controversial music video which Anirudh had uploaded to YouTube, and assured investigators that the video had been taken down.

 He is also the brother-in-law of actor Rajnikanth.